BADLADZ Resort

 The Derelict Lighthouse in Puerto Galera

-Ok, we’re here in West Escarceo now, let’s take look around at these amazing lighthouses in Puerto Galera that have been here for many years now.
-This is where the lighthouses have always been.
 One was originally built in 1955, and the other I’m not quite sure what year it was made.
-This is right on top of all the dive sites in Puerto Galera and you can see the new lighthouse that was built here and the remains of all the old lighthouse living quarters.
-The View from up here will take your breathe away.
-You can see everything from Batangas to Calapan, and everything in between up here.
+This is right on top of all the dive sites in Puerto Galera and you can see the new lighthouse that was built here and the remains of all the old lighthouses and living quarters.
+The View from up here will take your breath away.
+It’s an awesome Puerto Galera viewpoint, you can see everything from Batangas to Calapan, and everything in between up here.

 In this video, you can see the Canyons Dive site, a popular diving destination for many in Puerto Galera.
-Across from the Canyons you have Luzon, and just across the channel, you have Verde Island.
-There is plenty of beautiful dive sites to explore here in Puerto Galera.
-Just south from our viewpoint on the lighthouse looking towards Calapan and Mindoro, You will see BADLADZ Beach resort which is about 12km from where we are at the lighthouse.
+Across from the Canyons you have the main island of Luzon, and just across the channel, you have Verde Island.
+There is plenty of beautiful Puerto Galera dive sites to explore here.

 Puerto Galera Philippines